Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineManagerCameras.md

 ## Making Your Own Custom Manager Camera

-It is also possible to make your own manager camera that selects its current active child according to an arbitrary algorithmn that you provide.
+It is also possible to make your own manager camera that selects its current active child according to an arbitrary algorithm that you provide.
 For instance, if you are making a 2D Platformer and want a camera rig that frames itself differently according to whether the character is moving right or left, or jumping, or falling, a custom CameraManager class might be a good approach.

 To do this, make a new class that inherits `CinemachineCameraManagerBase`.
 This base class implements an array of CinemachineCamera children, and a blender.